 Simple English definitions for legal terms

-Read a random definition: recall letter
+Read a random definition: common duty of care

 A full-reporting clause is a rule in an insurance policy that requires the person being insured to tell the truth about the value of what they are insuring.
 If they don't tell the truth, they can be punished.
 The clause also says that the amount of money the insurance company will pay out will be based on the value that was last reported, compared to the actual value.